-First, Chamberlain and Merriam (2015) reports that the share of Real Estate Owned (REO) sales using an affiliated broker was 30% in 2011 and 90% in 2014.
-Second, property transactions data from Real Capital Analytics suggests that C-III (the servicer) engages an affiliate in 40% of transactions.
-Third, data from Real Capital Analytics indicate that close to half of the total transaction volume of C-III's affiliated brokers involve liquidations where C-III is the special servicer.
+First, Chamberlain and Merriam (2015) reports that the share of Real Estate Owned (REO) sales using an affiliated broker was 30% in 2011 and as high as 90% in 2014.
+Second, the Real Capital Analytics data I collected shows that C-III engages an affiliate in 40% of transactions where it is a special servicer.
+In other contexts, Baek, Kang, and Lee (2006) studies 262 private securities offerings in Korea where 77 (29%) have intragroup conflicts.
+Jiang, Lee, and Yue (2010) finds that around 30% to 40% of transaction volume can be traced to affiliates.

+Third, data from Real Capital Analytics indicate that close to half of the total transaction volume of C-III's affiliated brokers results from liquidations where C-III is the special servicer.
 In other words, liquidations from C-III's servicing arm is a central source of commission revenue for C-III's affiliated brokers.

-How much can the new owners potentially gain through tunneling?
+How much can the new owners gain through tunneling?

-To illustrate the potential importance of the steering channel, I provide a back of the envelop calculation that shows that C-III can stand to gain up to 70% of the losses to bondholders.
+To illustrate the potential importance of the steering channel, I provide a back-of-the-envelop calculation that shows that C-III can stand to gain up to 70% of the losses to bondholders.
 Of the \$2.3 billion in losses for all 4 treated servicers implied by the regression estimates (Table 2), \$462 million is associated with C-III.
 During the post period, sales proceeds from CMBS liquidations by C-III total \$3.6 billion.

 I consider the potential gains to C-III through the benefits to its affiliated lender, brokers, and titling agency in facilitating the \$3.6 billion in liquidations.
 The expected profits from lending amount to \$89 million.
 The potential gains from brokerage and titling services amount to \$234 million.
 This assumes a commission rate for brokerage services of 6% and 0.5% for titling.
+19